Non-Euclidean Contraction Analysis of Continuous-Time Neural Networks: One-sided Lipschitz maps and nonsmooth contraction theory

 Theorem~\ref{theorem:osLequivalence} demonstrates that locally Lipschitz $f$ enjoy a similar simplification in the $\osL$ definition as do continuously differentiable functions.

 In neural network models, nonsmooth activation functions such as ReLU, LeakyReLU, and nonsmooth saturation functions are prevalent; Theorem~\ref{theorem:osLequivalence} allows us to use standard log norm results to analyze these models.
+In other words, for a given continuous-time neural network dynamics $\dot{x} = \subscr{f}{NN}(x)$, with locally Lipschitz $\subscr{f}{NN}$, to establish contractivity, it suffices to verify that $\mu(\jac{\subscr{f}{NN}}(x)) \leq -c$ for almost every $x$.